boltlabs-inc/zip-spec/zip-bolt-support.rst

   * ``to_merchant``: A P2PKH to merch-pubkey output (sending funds back to the merchant), i.e.
       * ``scriptPubKey``: ``0 <20-byte-key-hash of merch-pubkey>``

-The merchant create its own initial commitment transaction as follows.
+The merchant creates their own initial commitment transaction as follows.

 * ``version``: specify version number
 * ``groupid``: specify group id